 - Problems with the urinary tract shape or function.

-- An inherited risk of developing bladder infections (genetic predisposition)
+- An inherited risk of developing bladder infections.

-- Visual exam of the bladder and urethra with a lighted scope (cystoscopy)
+- A visual exam of the bladder and urethra with a lighted device (cystoscopy)

-- Computerized tomography (CT) scan of the urinary tract
+- A computerized tomography (CT) scan of the urinary tract

 Treatment is directed at the underlying cause, when possible.
-If your doctor can't find a cause, one of these options may help:
+If an underlying cause can't be found, one of these treatments may help:

-- A long-term, low-dose antibiotic for as long as six months to two years
+- A low-dose antibiotic taken for at least six months and up to two years

-- Intermittent or self-directed antibiotic therapy — for instance, taking an antibiotic after intercourse or starting a course of antibiotics supplied in advance by your doctor at the first sign of a UTI
+- Intermittent or self-directed antibiotic therapy — for instance, taking an antibiotic after sex or starting a course of antibiotics at the first sign of a UTI

-- Vaginal estrogen therapy — if you don't already take oral estrogen — for signs or symptoms related to vaginal dryness (atrophic vaginitis) after menopause
+- Vaginal estrogen therapy for signs or symptoms related to vaginal dryness after menopause

-Expert opinions vary on whether certain lifestyle changes reduce the risk of bladder infection, but it may be helpful to:
+Expert opinions vary on whether certain lifestyle changes reduce the risk of bladder infection.
+It may be helpful to: